dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 make map be a child of sorter so the props go down

 have sorter call up to a function for its props which are then passed down to the map

+pass down ONLY the edited order, and overlay this on the map in a separate pass.
+Benefit is that it is very explicit what changes have been made, very easy to undo.
+Allows both panels to operate independently.
+Quick to implement.

+Unify the save logic for both panels as pass down props.
+Downside is now the routing component is much smarter than it should be.